 Back to all those other extensions.
 Yes, you can register and use them on your new website.
 But know you have to put extra effort into letting folks know that you are not .com but .whatever.

-Bottom line, if I can't own the dot com, I look for other options where I can.
-Getting found online is difficult enough, why make it more so if you don't have to.
+Bottom line, if I can't own the dot com, I look for other .com options.
+Getting found online is difficult enough.
+Why make it more so if you don't have to?